ma-alvarado/PagerankRepo/README.md

 ```

 **Part 2:**
-Using the `--search_query` feature, which takes a string as a parameter, the program returns all urls that match the query string sorted according to their pagerank.
+Using the `--search_query` feature, which takes a string as a parameter, the program returns all urls that match the query string sorted, according to their pagerank.
 Essentially, this gives the most important pages on the blog related to the query.

 ```